General Terms and Conditions of F.W. Barth & Co. GmbH

 (2) The ordering of the goods by the Purchaser (Purchaser’s offer) is considered to be a binding contractual offer.
 Unless otherwise stated in the order, we are entitled to accept this contractual offer within 14 days of its receipt by us.

 (3) The Buyer’s order shall only become binding for us upon our acceptance.
 This can be declared by us either in writing (e.g. by written order confirmation) or in text form (e.g. by e-mail).

 § 3 Delivery Period and Delay in Delivery

 (1) The delivery period is agreed individually or is stated by us when the order is accepted.
-If this is not the case, the delivery period shall be approx. eight weeks from conclusion of the contract.

 (4) The rights of the Purchaser according to §8 of these GTC and our legal rights, in particular in the event of an exclusion of the obligation to perform (e.g. due to impossibility or unreasonableness of performance and/or subsequent performance), remain unaffected.

 § 4 Delivery, Transfer of Risk, Acceptance, Default of Acceptance